Revision Knee Replacement in Birmingham

 Periprosthetic Joint Infection

 Infection around the knee replacement is a serious complication that may present early after primary surgery or late, sometimes from a distant source such as a urinary tract infection or dental procedure.
 It causes persistent pain, swelling, warmth, and occasionally wound discharge or fever, though indolent infections may have more subtle signs.
-Surgical management depends on the timing and nature of infection: DAIR for early acute cases, or two-stage revision for established infection.
+Surgical management depends on the timing and nature of infection: DAIR surgery for early acute cases, or two-stage revision for established infection.

 Instability